Chapter 1 : Lonely

 A year.
 We have been married for a year, and I have hated every single day of it.
 We married a year after the war was over.
 Ron waited till I had finished my N.E.W.T's, while he and Harry went off to find the remaining Death Eaters.

 It seemed right at the time.
 We had finally made our feelings known to each other, but looking back at it now, I realise it was just the act of fear that made us do it.
 Or me at least.
 Fear that I would never see him again.
 Fear that I would never see anyone again after the battle.
-I felt I had to tell him something, after all I did
+I felt I had to tell him something, after all I did feel something towards him then.

 Everyone was thrilled that we were together finally.
 Everyone had expected it.
 Ron proposed to me the night of my N.E.W.T results.
 We had thrown a small party to celebrate my results, just family and close friends.
 And there, in front of everybody he got down on one knee and brought out a ring.
 I was horrified.